Skip to content

 Purchase event properties

 With purchase event properties, you can set properties on purchases that can be used to further qualify trigger conditions, increase personalization in messaging, and generate more sophisticated analytics through raw data export.
-Property value types (string, numeric, boolean, date) vary per platform, and are often assigned as key-value pairs.
+Property value types (string, numeric, boolean, date) vary per platform and are often assigned as key-value pairs.

-Example of Triggering based on Purchase Event Properties:
+Example of triggering based on purchase event properties:

 Action-based delivery settings to send a campaign to users who purchase headphones with a brand name equal to HeadphoneMart

-Refer to Purchase Properties Object for more.
+Refer to purchase properties object for more.

 Event property segmentation

-Event property segmentation allows you to target users based not just on custom events taken but the properties associated with those events.
+Event property segmentation allows you to target users based not just on custom events taken but also on the properties associated with those events.
 This feature adds additional filtering options when segmenting purchase and custom events.

 These segmentation filters include:

-• Has done custom event with property Y with value V X times in the last Y days.
+• Has done the custom event with property Y with value V X times in the last Y days.

 • Has made any purchases with property Y with value V X times in the last Y days.